wduquette/joe/mdbook/src/extending/packages.md

 Reusable libraries, such as Joe's standard library, are usually defined as `JoePackage` subclasses, as shown here.

-Often, though, a particular component, e.g., `joe test`, will define a component-specific package of code, which is installed automatically by the component into the component's own instance of `Joe`.
+Sometimes a particular component, e.g., `joe test`, will define a component-specific package of code to be installed by the component into the component's own instance of `Joe`.
 In this case the component might or might not define an explicit `JoePackage` subclass, as the `JoePackage` is primarily a convenient way for a client to install reusable bindings.

-However, the component API should still be thought of as a package, and given a package name, as this is how distinct bindings are distinguished in the documentation produced by the `joe doc` tool.
+However, the component's API should still be thought of as a package, and given a package name, as this is how distinct bindings are distinguished in the documentation produced by the `joe doc` tool.

-[^import]: Of course, a client could choose to provide a native function for importing its own packages....
+[^import]: Of course, a client could choose to provide a native function for importing its own packages.